swarut/japanese_permanent_residence/README.md

 # A Template and guide for Japanese Permanent Residence Application.

 Preparing for Japanese Permanent Residence application is a time consuming process.
 This repository was created to share how I prepare my application.
-Some examples the documents were added to help give some clues how they look like.
+Some example documents were added to help give some clues how they look like.
 The guide here will focus on the application with [Highly-skill-engineering condition A](https://www.isa.go.jp/en/applications/procedures/nyuukokukanri07_00131.html) as this was the one I applied.

 ## How to use / How to prepare
 The required documents are categorized into folders, each contains a note about how to prepare or some things you need to pay attention to.